 The Bank is incorporated in Peru and is authorized by the SBS, to perform multiple banking activities in accordance with Peruvian legislation.
-The Bank's operations are governed by the General Act of the Financial and Insurance System and the Organic Actof the SBS- Act 26702 (henceforth the "Banking and Insurance Act") that establishes the requirements, rights, obligations, guarantees, restrictions and other operation conditions that financial and insurance entities must comply with.
+The Bank's operations are governed by the General Act of the Financial and Insurance System and the Organic Act of the SBS- Act 26702 (henceforth the "Banking and Insurance Act") that establishes the requirements, rights, obligations, guarantees, restrictions and other operation conditions that financial and insurance entities must

-As of June 30, 2013, the Bank has 268 offices and a branch located in Panama (262 offices and a branch located in Panama as of December 31, 2012).
+As of December 31, 2013, the Bank has 269 offices and a branch located in Panama (262 offices and a branch located in Panama as of December 31, 2012).
 Additionally, Interbank fully owns the following subsidiaries:

 Subsidiary Activity Interfondos S.A.
-Sociedad Administradora de Fondos As of June 30, 2013 and December 31, 2012, manages mutual funds and investment funds with equity book values of approximately S/.2,865 million and S/.2,840million, respectively Internacional de Títulos Sociedad Titulizadora S.A. - Intertítulos S.T.
-As of June 30, 2013 and December 31, 2012, manages securitization funds with combined assets of approximately S/.3.728 million and S/.2,732 million, respectively.
+Sociedad Administradora de Fondos As of December 31, 2013 and 2012, manages mutual funds and investment funds with equity book values of approximately S/.2,445 million and S/.2,840 million, respectively.
+Internacional de Títulos Sociedad Titulizadora S.A. - Intertítulos S.T.
+As of December 31, 2013 and 2012, manages securitization funds with combined assets of approximately S/.4,959 million and S/.2,732 million, respectively.

-As of June 30, 2013, Interbank additionally owns four subsidiaries which operate in the real state and services sector, these subsidiaries are Inversiones Huancavelica S.A., Contacto Servicios Integrales de Créditos y Cobranzas S.A., Corporación Inmobiliaria de la Unión 600 S.A., Compañía de Servicios Conexos S.A - Expressnet.
+As of December 31, 2013 and 2012, Interbank additionally owns four subsidiaries which operate in the real state and services sector, these subsidiaries are Inversiones Huancavelica S.A., Contacto Servicios Integrales de Créditos y Cobranzas S.A., Corporación Inmobiliaria de la Unión 600 S.A. and Compañía de Servicios Conexos S.A - Expressnet.

-(b) Interseguro Compañía de Seguros S.A. and Subsidiaries - Interseguro was incorporated in Peru and began its operations in 1998 and is authorized by the SBS to offer life insurance products, annuities and others as authorized by Peruvian law, such as accident insurance.
+(b) Interseguro Compañía de Seguros S.A. and Subsidiaries -

+Interseguro was incorporated in Peru and began its operations in 1998 and is authorized by the SBS to offer life insurance products, annuities and others as authorized by Peruvian law, such as accident insurance.
 Interseguro's operations are governed by the Banking and Insurance Act.
 Likewise, during 2008 Interseguro obtained approval to operate as an insurance company which conducts both classes: life insurance risks and general risks.

-As of June 30, 2013 and December 31, 2012, Interseguro owns the following subsidiaries:
+As of December 31, 2013 and 2012, Interseguro owns the following subsidiaries: